Happiness (2016 film): Plot

-After the death of his mother, Chan Kai-yuk (Carlos Chan) moves from Guangzhou to Hong Kong and attempts to reunite with his father (Chin Siu-ho) who has abandoned them and started a new marriage already.
-Sacked from a restaurant, Chan cannot afford the housing rental fee and is forced to leave.
-While sleeping on the street, he is helped by Kam (Louis Cheung) who is a chef at Beloved Community Centre, which is dedicated to providing support for the needy in the area.
+After the death of his mother, Chan Kai-yuk (Carlos Chan) moves from Guangzhou to Hong Kong and attempts to reunite with his father (Chin Siu-ho), who abandoned the family and started a new marriage.
+Sacked from a restaurant, Chan cannot afford his housing rental fee and is forced to leave.
+While sleeping on the street, he is helped by Kam (Louis Cheung), who is a chef at Beloved Community Centre, which is dedicated to supporting the needy in the area.
 Although he is offered a job at the centre, he cannot accept it unless he has a proof of address.
-He then turns to seek help from Tse Yuen-fan (Kara Wai) who he randomly encountered and helped at a wet market previously.
+He seeks help from Tse Yuen-fan (Kara Wai), whom he had randomly encountered and helped at a wet market.

 Tse is a middle-aged childless ex-singer who lives by herself after her only tenant moved out.
-Initially suspicious of Chan, she later accepts him to be her new tenant after he gives her a dozen of eggs as present.
+Initially suspicious of Chan, she later accepts him to be her new tenant after he gives her a dozen eggs as a present.
 She lives a simple and routine lifestyle and demands that Chan strictly follow her timetable at the living room.
 Now with a residential address, Chan starts to work at Beloved, where he is introduced to Xiaoyue (Cya Liu), a social work intern student from Guangzhou, and Fong (Yan Ng), a social worker.
-Assigned to a food sharing scheme, Chan co-operates with Xiaoyue whom he has a crush on but knows about her relationship later.
+Assigned to a food sharing scheme, Chan cooperates with Xiaoyue, whom he has a crush on, but knows about her relationship later.